gregzb/RecompressionThrust/README.md

 # Recompression - GPU Implementation using Thrust

+This is a GPU-accelerated implementation of a grammar-based compression algorithm, Recompression, using the Thrust library.
+This tool is designed for quickly compressing highly repetitive texts in a format that can we can later construct indices on.

 ## Background
 When we think of compression, we primarily think of two forms - entropy compression and repetition compression.
 * Entropy compression - letters that occur frequently should have a short representation, letters that occur rarely should have a longer representation